ezaquarii/vpn-at-home/README.rst

 **Is the app secure?**

 Since the app manages OpenVPN server deployment, it must have root access to the VPN machine.
+There is no separate deployment agent (yet).
 It is not wise to keep it facing the open internet, I guess.

 **So how to host it?**